techgrounds/techgrounds-laminated-denim/04_Azure_1/04_completed_assignments/AZ-05_storageAccounts.md

 A storage account is a container that groups multiple Storage services together.
 Only *Azure Storage* services can be added to an account.
 A storage account allows one to configure these services as a group.
 A storage account is an Azure resource and can be part of a resource group.
 Storage Accounts offer Premium and Standard performance tiers.
 Premium offers higher performance but less redundancy.
 ![ss of typical setup](../../00_includes/AZ-05_screenshot1.png)
 ##### Blob storage
 Data stored in loose containers without true directory capabilities.
+It is massively scalable, supports text, binary data and big data analytics through Data Lake Storage Gen2.
 * Blocks: suited for unstructured data.
 * Page: great for random read/write access.
 * Append: ideal for appending data, for example for logs.